 Icebreaker questions to foster empathy among the members

-Building trust between colleagues in a virtual reality can be tough, but seeing as it’s the glue of high performing teams, we need to be intentional about it.
+Building trust between colleagues in virtual reality can be tough, but seeing as it’s the glue of high-performing teams, we need to be intentional about it.
 When trust is present, people speak their minds and have the real talk needed to improve as a team.
 These icebreaker questions will help your team build an empathetic dynamic with one another.

 1. Who is someone you admire in your life and why?